 In the process of such matching, the details of inward supplies which matches with the details of outward supplies shall be finally accepted and shall be accordingly communicated to the recipient.

-Unless this matching reconciles the buyer will not be able to claim the input tax credit of taxes paid on purchase of input goods and/or services or both.
+Unless this matching reconciles the buyer will not be able to claim the input tax credit of taxes paid on the purchase of input goods and/or services or both.
 Thus it becomes highly critical for businesses to be highly compliant under the GST regime.

 - “Input Tax Credit” means IGST (including that on import of goods), CGST, SGST and UTGST charged on any supply of goods or services and includes the tax payable under sub-section (3) and (4) of section 9 of CGST act i.e. Reverse charge includes the tax payable under sub-section (3) and (4) of section 5 of IGST Act, includes the tax payable under sub-section (3) and (4) of section 9 of SGST Act, includes the tax payable under sub-section (3) and (4) of section 7 of UTGST Act, excludes the tax paid under section 10 (composition levy).